HadeellAbunassar/student-grading-system/README.md

 # student-grading-system
-# Part 1: Command-line / Sockets and JDBC Backend Implementa&on
+# Part 1: Command-line / Sockets and JDBC Backend Implementaton

 Task:
 Build the inital version of the Student Grading System using the command-line interface,